strawhatcoder/to-do-list/README.md

 **Description:**

 Simple to-do list built using Node.js, Express.js, MongoDB, and RESTful API.
-The app has all the CRUD functionality for tasks (add, update, delete).
+The app has all the CRUD functionality for tasks (Create, Read, Update, Delete).

 **Modules Installed**
 - express